aamithompson/EmailApplication/README.md

 - **Sending Mail** - Contained in its own page, mail can be created by users and sent to other users.
 This includes subject and body as well.

 - **Receiving Mail** - Similarly with its own page, users can view the mail entirely they have been sent after clicking on the respective preview mail in their inbox.

+### File Attachments
+- **Uploading** - Files are uploaded immediately upon selection before the email is sent, displaying in a wrap panel with truncated filenames.
+Each file is stored in AWS S3 and tracked in the database with a reference counter.

+- **Downloading** - Recipients can download individual attachments via presigned S3 URLs generated on demand by the server, allowing direct client-to-S3 transfers without proxying through the server.

+- **Security** - Ownership is verified on both upload and download.
+Files are tied to the uploading account to prevent fileID injection attacks during the window between upload and send.

 ### Multi-Recipient Support